ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    ![screenshot: fn-aws-iam-list-user-access-key-ids-action ](./screenshots/fn-aws-iam-list-user-access-key-ids-action.png)

-Press Execute to invoke the `Example: AWS IAM: Refresh User` workflow, which calls the `AWS IAM: List User Access Key Ids` function.
+3. Press Execute to invoke the `Example: AWS IAM: Refresh User` workflow, which calls the `AWS IAM: List User Access Key IDs` function.

 On successful completion of the workflow, the `Access key ids` field of the `AWS IAM Users` data table is updated for the selected user.